 Board of Directors

 Mark M. Persaud, LL.B., LL.M., LL.D. is a member of the Ontario Bar and held a broad range of positions with the Department of Justice as a prosecutor, counsel to the Royal Canadian Mounted Police and civil litigation counsel.
 He studied political science at York University and obtained his law degrees from Osgoode Hall Law School .
 He also studied at the Center for Study of Values in Public Life at Harvard University.
-He is the recipient of many awards and recognition for his civic and public sector contributions including a Public Sector Law Alumni Gold Key Award in 2007 from Osgoode Hall Law School, both the Queen Elizabeth II Golden and Diamond Jubilee Medals as well as a Canada 150 Medal for leadership and significant service to Canada.
+He is the recipient of many awards and recognition for his civic and public sector contributions including a Public Sector Law Alumni Gold Key Award in 2007 from Osgoode Hall Law School, both the Queen Elizabeth II Golden and Diamond Jubilee Medals, the Queen Elizabeth II 2022 Platinum Jubilee Award as well as a Canada 150 Medal for leadership and significant service to Canada.
 He was nominated by the diplomatic community for the prestigious 2006 Seoul Peace Prize.
 He was twice elected to the national executive of a Federal Canadian political party and has chaired and advised on political campaigns at the federal, provincial and municipal levels.
 He has also been recognized as an exceptional lawyer by the Law Society of Upper Canada as part of the Lawyers Make History project.
-He received a Doctor of Laws ( LL.D.) honoris causa in June, 2016 from the Law Society of Upper Canada.
-He practises in both civil and criminal litigation including in the areas of commercial and real estate litigation, administrative and regulatory law and professional discipline.
+Dr. Persaud received a Doctor of Laws ( LL.D.) honoris causa in June, 2016 from the Law Society of Upper Canada.
+He practices in both civil and criminal litigation including in the areas of commercial and real estate litigation, administrative and regulatory law and professional discipline.
 He has also been an adjunct law professor in the United States.
-He is the Chair of the Justice Committee for the Black North Initiative (BNI).
-He is a member of the Editorial Board of the Canadian Lawyer.
+He is the Chair of the Justice Committee for the Black North Initiative (BNI) and a Director on the Editorial Board of Canadian Lawyer.

 Ingrid Pellew-Berkeley has 34 years of service with the Peel Regional Police having retired at the rank of Deputy Chief.
 Moving up the ranks Ingrid worked in diverse areas across the organization including Race Relations, Child Abuse and Sexual Assault and Community Services amongst many others.
 As a Command Officer, Ingrid led a team of Senior Officers on driving progressive and inclusive changes.
 Committed to youth, community development and tackling issues of systemic racism Ingrid is an active board member on several not for profit organizations at the Regional, Provincial and National level.
 She has been recognized with several awards for her work in the racialized and marginalized community.
 A graduate of the University Of Guelph School Of Business and Economics with a master’s degree in Leadership Ingrid she has been recognized as a Top 10×10 Alumni with Impact.